 All UN member states have committed to sustainable development goals (SDGs), which aim to make the world a better place by reducing poverty, eradicating hunger, ensuring clean water and sanitation, tackling climate change, and more.

 The aim is to meet the SDGs by 2030.
-There are 17 core goals in total and number 12 is responsible consumption and production, which fits squarely into the aims of a circular economy.
+There are 17 core goals in total and number 12 is responsible for consumption and production, which fits squarely into the aims of a circular economy.

 "Everyone is needed to reach these ambitious targets," according to the United Nations Development Programme (UNDP).
 "The creativity, knowhow, technology and financial resources from all of society is necessary to achieve the SDGs in every context."

-With bold aims set at an organisational, governmental and geographical level to reach, fairly soon, net zero, there is much to be done to achieve them.
+With bold aims set at an organisational, governmental and geographical level to reach, fairly soon, net-zero, there is much to be done to achieve them.

-A report by the Ellen MacArthur Foundation, published in September 2019, suggested archiving this net zero aim would never be possible without a circular economy approach being actively embraced.
+A report by the Ellen MacArthur Foundation, published in September 2019, suggested archiving this net-zero aim would never be possible without a circular economy approach being actively embraced.

 "Switching to renewable energy plays a vital role in addressing climate change, but this alone will not be enough.
 In order to achieve targets on climate, it is critical that we transform how we design, make, and use products, and food.
 Completing the picture through a transition to a circular economy can enable us to meet the needs of a growing global population, while creating a prosperous and resilient economy that can run in the long term," said Dame Ellen MacArthur, founder of the Ellen MacArthur Foundation.